architek/trawa/README.rst

 Trawa is a small python script to monitor watch directories, each having a specific configuration.
 Any file dropped in these directories is sent to a transmission instance using rpcxml.

-You can define for each directory to watch, a set of rpc parameters to send to transmission.
+You can define for each directory to watch, a file mask and a set of rpc parameters to send to transmission.
 The following example will watch 2 directories and set a specific download_dir for each of the two categories::

     dirs:
         - watch_path:   /home/lke/torrents/linux/images
+          file_mask:    '*.torrent'
           descrip:      Linux images
           rpc_params:
             download_dir:   /downloads/linux_images

         - watch_path:   /home/lke/torrents/audio/samples
+          file_mask:    '*.torrent'
           descrip:      Audio samples
           rpc_params:
             download_dir:   /mnt/ext4/audio/samples